 Carrie A. Rentschler, Director, IGSF

-There is always a lot of activity and planning under way at IGSF.
-We hope you will join us at our many events and we encourage you to follow our twitter feed (@IGSFMcGill) and Facebook page (IGSF, McGill) to stay up-to-date on the latest IGSF happenings.
+For more information and to stay connected to the Institute, follow our twitter feed (@IGSFMcGill) and check out our Facebook page (IGSF, McGill) or visit us on Youtube (IGSF, McGill).
 If you would like to support our efforts in any way, please get in contact with us info [dot] igsf [at] mcgill [dot] ca ((click here)).